 22. The share of 5G subscriptions should grow to 34.2% by 2025.

-5G is expected to rapidly expand from a mere 5.7% share of subscriptions in 2020 to almost a third of the total mobile market share in Australia by 2025.
+5G is expected to rapidly expand from a mere 5.7% share of subscriptions in 2020 to almost a third of Australia’s total mobile market share by 2025.

 23. Telstra provides 5G coverage to 75% of Australia’s population.